-Subject: BUILDING MATERIALS AND CONSTRUCTION - III Code: ART302 Credits : 6 Hours / Week: 6 hrs.
-Progressive Marks : 100 Examination Marks : 50 Duration of Exam: 3 hrs.
+Subject: BUILDING MATERIALS AND CONSTRUCTION - III Code: ART302 Credits: 6 Hours / Week: 6 hrs.
+Progressive Marks: 60 Examination Marks: 40 Duration of Exam: 3 hrs.

-To introduce to the methods and techniques of construction of doors, windows, stairs and foundation of a building using different materials
+The course intends to introduce the methods and techniques of construction of doors, windows, stairs and foundation of a building using different materials

-- To understand in detail the methods and techniques of construction of doors and windows using steel and aluminum. - To understand the functions and construction detailing of special doors and windows - To introduce construction of building components in Reinforced Cement Concrete and practices pertaining to foundations and staircases. - To develop an understanding of construction details of staircases with the application of different materials. - To highlight the current trends and innovations in the usage of glass as a building material.
+- To understand in detail the methods and techniques of construction of doors and windows using steel and aluminum. - To introduce construction of building components in Reinforced Cement Concrete and practices pertaining to foundations and staircases. - To develop an understanding of construction details of staircases with the application of different materials. - To highlight the current trends and innovations in the usage of glass as a building material.